-The Six-Second Chair Test — The Buffalo Data That Beats The Step Count Diane Has Been Failing Since November
+The Six-Second Chair Test — The Buffalo Data That Beats The Step Count Renee Has Been Failing Since November

-The doctor's "you really need to hit 150 minutes a week" advice from her October visit is still sitting in the bottom drawer with the printed walking log she abandoned in November.
-She has been carrying around a low-grade shame about that number — 150 minutes a week — for seven months.
+A Wegovy ad just played for the second time this hour.
+The walking log her doctor printed in October is in the bottom drawer with the receipts and the rubber bands.
+She has been carrying around a low-grade shame about 150 minutes a week for seven months.

 Related Read

-Diane has been carrying a printed walking log around since November like a sin.
+Renee has been carrying a printed walking log around since November like a sin.
 The Buffalo data says — wrong religion.

 The kitchen-chair test, right now

-The five-times-sit-to-stand test looks ridiculously simple.
+The five-times-sit-to-stand looks ridiculous.
 It isn't.

 The test is the symptom.
 The protocol is the cure.